Suzanne Ewing

 VoE Datashare

-- Women Make Cities (2021-2023) A research network funded by the Royal Society of Edinburgh that aims to augment the documentary approach to the role of women - in fields such as photography, art practice, literature, architecture, engineering and planning - with in-depth and inter-connected responses to how ‘women make cities’ in Scotland.
+- Women Make Cities (2021-2023) A research network funded by the Royal Society of Edinburgh that aims to augment the documentary approach to the role of women - in fields such as photography, art practice, literature, architecture, engineering and planning - exploring how ‘women make cities’ in Scotland.

 WMC Website

--Minimally Disruptive Urbanism (2022-23) A collaborative project working with colleagues from the University of Sydney.
+-Minimally Disruptive Urbanism (2022-24) A collaborative project working with colleagues from the University of Sydney and Cornell University, funded by University of Sydney/ University of Edinburgh PCA Award and University of Edinburgh Global Strategic Collaboration Award.

 Education/Academic qualification